seth586/guides/FreeNAS/nextcloud/1_jail.md

 ```

 ### Assign dataset permissions
-Click the `three-dot icon` next to each dataset you created, click `permissions` and assign the following permissions, clicking `apply user checkmark` and `apply group checkmark`, type in the user/group, then click `save`:
+In TrueNAS' web-ui, click the `three-dot icon` next to each dataset you created, click `permissions` and assign the following permissions, clicking `apply user checkmark` and `apply group checkmark`, type in the user/group, then click `save`:
 ```
 db
 User: mysql